vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 ## PageWriter

 Again, only one job, writing out the actual page for a new podcast episode with the scraped data composed in the `MarkdownComposer`.
-It uses a few private methods to extract behaviour and to keep things more readable.
-We needed a few of the `ExtractionUtilites` as well.
-So the module paid off already.
+Wait, is that really the case?
+At first glace it looks like it, but it has one than one reason to change.
+Yes, this class only writes out the page but it is also involved in logic that belongs to extracting data.
+It uses a few private methods to extract behaviour which kept things readable and succinct.
+See, it is not as easy as looking at the number of methods the API provides.
+The private methods can also mess with your responsibilities.
+We have more work to do.

 #### class PageWriter